Understanding and Treating Autoimmune Glial Fibrillary Acidic Protein Astrocytopathy: A Rare Disease Uncovered

 Ms. Chen’s physical, neurological examination, and cognitive function were normal.
 Blood routine, liver and kidney function, vitamin B12 concentration, immune test and tumor index were all normal, and there was no acetylcholine receptor antibody, which ruled out the possibility of myasthenia gravis.

 However, the lumbar puncture showed that the white blood cells in the cerebrospinal fluid increased slightly (11/cumm), 98% of which were lymphocytes, the protein was high (68 mg/dl), and the glucose value was normal.
 Therefore, he was treated with viral encephalitis on the same day.
-One day after the intravenous injection of antiviral drugs, Ms. Chen underwent an MRI examination of the brain and spinal cord.
+One day following the intravenous injection of antiviral drugs, Ms. Chen underwent an MRI examination of the brain and spinal cord.
 The radiologist immediately told her that it was “autoimmune glial fibrillary acidic protein astrocytopathy” (autoimmune glial fibrillary acidic protein astrocytopathy, referred to as autoimmune GFAP astrocytopahty).
 Subsequent blood tests for GFAP antibodies were also positive.

 The attending physician immediately gave Ms. Chen intravenous steroids.
 After two days of treatment, she felt better, her appetite improved, and her diplopia stopped.